Asymptotic Schwarzschild solutions in $f(R)$ gravity and their observable effects on the photon sphere of black holes: Photon sphere radius and capture parameter

 considering that at $r \to \infty$ we have $\phi \to 0$ (we consider without loss of generality that, in the $[x,y]$ plane, an incoming light ray cames from $r \to \infty$ at $[x \to \infty, b]$), and $\dot{r} \to -1$ because we consider an incoming path from $r \to \infty$ to zero.
 So we obtain that $L = b$ \cite{Chandrasekhar:1983, Wald:1984}.
 Then the conservation equation for the trajectory becomes,

-To obtain the photon sphere radius $r_P$ we need the radial geodesic that can be obtained by deriving (\ref{cons2}) with respect to the affine parameter.
+To obtain the photon sphere radius $r_P$ we need the radial geodesic that can be obtained by differentiating (\ref{cons2}) with respect to the affine parameter.
 Then we impose the radii $r = r_P$ in which $\ddot{r} = \dot{r} = 0$ and we obtain,

 here $r_P$ is expressed in units of the asymptotic SW radius $r_S$.
 As we can see, we obtain an implicit relation to obtain $r_P$.
 In the standard SW case $B(x) = 1-x^{-1}$ and we can check that relation (\ref{photon_rad}) gives $r_P =3/2$ which is the known value for GR. \\ \\ Once we have this radius, we can obtain the capture parameter $b_c$ by considering a trajectory with this impact parameter that at $r \to r_P$ we obtain $\dot{r} \to 0$ from (\ref{cons2}) we obtain,